wiredmatt/flappy_ray/README.md

 ## Motivation

+I've always hated Unity, Unreal takes 16 minutes to load for me, Godot crashes constantly and GDScript is just horrible.
+There are some good game frameworks out there, like FNA and Monogame, but they run with C#, which I also dislike.

+This is a little experiment to see if going barebones is doable and worth it.
+So far, the absolute lack of concrete examples to integrate the different libraries (windowing, physics, ecs, sounds) makes it hard to figure things out, hopefully this'll become a good starting point for everyone interested in making games this way.

 > "Seems like no one writes code anymore, they just glue together frameworks" - A random YouTube comment

-> "Beethoven wrote his simphony in C" - Another random YouTube comment
+> "Even Beethoven wrote his simphony in C" - Another random YouTube comment

 > "Nothing Better than C" - Linus Torvalds